 The Hib/MenC vaccine is a single injection given to 1-year-old babies to boost their protection against Haemophilus influenzae type b (Hib) and meningitis C.

-Who should have the Hib/MenC vaccine?
+Who should have the Hib/MenC vaccine

 The Hib/MenC vaccine is offered to all babies at the age of 1 year as part of the NHS vaccination schedule.

-It's inactivated, which means it does not contain any live organisms, so there's no risk of your baby catching the diseases it protects against.
+It's inactivated, which means it does not contain any live organisms, so there's no risk of your baby catching the infections it protects against.

 The brand name of the Hib/MenC vaccine given in the UK is Menitorix.

-How does the Hib/MenC vaccine work?
+How the Hib/MenC vaccine works

 Page last reviewed: 8 March 2019